Skip to content

 What is tracert?

 I like to compare tracert to following the tracking information after ordering a super sweet Three Wolf Moon t-shirt online.
-The tracking record updates each time the precious cargo reaches a new courier facility.
-With this tracking information, you can follow the path your package takes to get to your house from the point of origin.
+The tracking record updates each time the precious cargo reaches a new courier facility so you can follow your package's path.
 Tracert works similarly, just with network packets instead of t-shirts with three wolves howling at the moon.

 How do you run tracert in Windows?

-To use tracert, simply open up either Command Prompt or PowerShell and type in the command tracert followed by a hostname or destination IP address.
+To run tracert in Windows, open Command Prompt or PowerShell and enter tracert followed by a hostname or destination IP address.

 tracert <hostname/ip address>